 Jewely designer Dinie Besems also created a number of devices.
 They visualise a future where privacy has become a luxury product.
 She added ‘skirts’ to her devices so that users could easily hide the the values that are shown on the displays of smart home devices.
 This helps avoid awkward situations, and could even turn the act of looking at your data into a ritual, where you ‘lift the skirt’, but otherwise keep this data hidden.

-Candle turns a lot of the current ‘Internet of Things’ design paradigms on it’s head.
-For example, while the things to communicate wirelessly, they are never connected to the cloud, and don’t need to.
+Candle turns a few of the current ‘Internet of Things’ design paradigms on it’s head.
+For example, while the things to communicate wirelessly, they themselves do not connect to the cloud, and don’t need to.
 While it’s possible to connect the central controller to the internet, this is not the default.
-While this “edge first” approach may seem like a compromise at first, it actually brings a lot of perks with it.
-For example, it’s very difficult to hack your smart home if it’s not connected to the internet.
+While this “edge first” approach may seem like a compromise at first, it actually has a lot of advantages.
+For example, it’s very difficult to hack a your smart device if it’s not connected to the internet.

-Over the summer of 2019 two professionals will create speculative designs for the project, exploring what a ‘privacy aesthetic’ could look like.
+Over the summer of 2019, Dinie Besems and Jesse Howard developed speculative designs for the project, exploring what a ‘privacy aesthetic’ could look like.
 The idea is that you can easily pick out healthy, ecological food when you go to the supermarket: it looks different from the other products.

 The technology builds on the amazing work of the MySensors community, the Arduino community, as well as the WebThings Gateway, a brand new smart home control project by Mozilla (the makers of Firefox), and many other open source projects.